MicrosoftDocs/win32/desktop-src/shell/fastuserswitching.md

 Temporary files, memory-mapped files, and documents should all be stored in the appropriate subdirectory of the user's profile directory.
 Use [**SHGetFolderLocation**](/windows/desktop/api/shlobj_core/nf-shlobj_core-shgetfolderlocation) or [**SHGetFolderPath**](/windows/desktop/api/shlobj_core/nf-shlobj_core-shgetfolderpatha) to determine the appropriate storage location for these files.
 Passing the [**CSIDL\_APPDATA**](csidl.md) flag to these functions returns the path of a file system directory that serves as a common repository for application-specific data.
 Use the flag [**CSIDL\_LOCAL\_APPDATA**](csidl.md) in place of **CSIDL\_APPDATA** for data that should change when the user changes, such as temporary files.

 The requirements listed above are a subset of those in the Microsoft Certification program.
-For more information, see the **Certified for Windows Program** page at https://www.microsoft.com/windowsserver2003/partners/isvs/cfw.mspx.
+For more information, see the [Certification requirements for Windows Desktop Apps](../win_cert/certification-requirements-for-windows-desktop-apps.md) page.

 ## Compatibility with Existing Applications